opentalk-mirrors/controller/docs/admin/core/user_search.md

 `endpoints.event_invite_external_email_address` to `true` in the [HTTP endpoints configuration](./endpoints.md).

-Because not all potential users might have logged in to OpenTalk, these cannot be found in its database.
+Because not all potential users might have logged in to {{ product_name }}, these cannot be found in its database.
 So if invitation of external E-Mail addresses is disabled, a method is necessary to determine whether these users can be considered as known, and therefore invited by E-Mail.
 The user search backend